claireaustin/Hackathon_CanDev2018-10-20/README.md

 * OHI [background][link_OHIbackground].

 ### Tasks
-1. Build a tool to process the OHI data through **at least** module 2b (data format/structure) from the Big data readiness checklists.
+1. Build a tool to assess the modified OHI data against **Module 2b (data format/structure)** from the Big data readiness checklists.
 2. Develop an overall pass/fail dataset rating based on assessment results to conclude if the dataset(s) is/are reuseable or not.
 3. Produce an R markdown report containing at least:
     * Overview or summary of the assessment results.